 Saunas have been used for thousands of years around the world for their wide range of health benefits.

-See below for a number of conditions that may affect your suitability for infrared sauna.
+Check out the Best Infrared Home Sauna – over here.
+And, see below for a number of conditions that may affect your suitability for infrared sauna.

 SAUNA SAFETY – RISKS & BENEFITS